zifornd/rnasplice/docs/output.md

   - [MultiQC](#multiqc) - Aggregate report describing results and QC from the whole pipeline
 - Pseudo-alignment and quantification.
   - [Salmon](#salmon) - Wicked fast gene and isoform quantification relative to the transcriptome
+- Leafcutter(#leafcutter) - Quantification of splicing with Leafcutter.
 - Differential Exon Usage (DEU).
   - [DEXSeq](#dexseq) - For differential exon usage analysis following quantification with HTSeq.
   - [edgeR](#edger) - For differential exon usage (includes differential exon expression) following quantification with featureCounts